Slugging in Skincare: How to Repair a Damaged Moisture Barrier

 As you can see, there are several ways in which a damaged moisture barrier can occur.
 Generally, what I find is that a combination of these factors, overtime, snowball into a bigger issue.
 Many times, clients who reach out with concerns about excessively dry and irritated skin are guilty of many of these moisture barrier damaging factors and it just sneaks up on them.

 What "Slugging" Product Should I Use?

-Although it has gotten an unwarranted bad reputation on the internet, the best and only product I recommend to use for slugging is 100% Petroleum Jelly.
-Petrolatum (another name for Petroleum Jelly) is not only non-comedogenic (thereby making it 100% acne safe), but it is an FDA approved skin protectant.
+Although it has gotten an unwarranted bad reputation on the internet, the best and only product I recommend for slugging is 100% Petroleum Jelly.
+Petrolatum (another name for Petroleum Jelly) is not only non-comedogenic (thereby making it 100% acne-safe), but it is an FDA-approved skin protectant.
 It is also known as the "gold standard" of occlusive ingredients because it creates a physical barrier that prevents moisture from leaving the skin.

 How and When Should I Slug My Skin?

 While I highly recommend slugging to quickly repair a compromised moisture barrier, it is not a technique I suggest as a regular part of your skincare routine.

 Why not?
 Slugging creates an occlusive barrier that traps the moisture in the skin, but it does not allow the skin to "breathe".
 Think of an occlusive barrier like Saran Wrap...it keeps what is on the inside from going out, but it also keeps what is on the outside from going in.